adamwinzdesign/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+Relational databases are databases that store their data in tables, which are just collections of rows and columns.
+SQL is the query language that we use to communicate with databases.

 - [ ] Why do tables need a `primary key`?
+Tables need a primary key because the system needs a way to uniquely identify every entry in the database.
+This should prevent duplicate entries, missing/incorrect data, ect.

 - [ ] What is the name given to a table column that references the primary key on another table.
+Foriegn keys

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+We would need to make a third table that holds foreign keys that reference the primary key on the related tables.
+We would also need a use case for a many to many relationship, such as having a store location that has many different items in the storefront, but also having items located in multiple physical store locations.

 ## Minimum Viable Product